Skip to Content

 This is part of a lens cleaning kit that has very different storage for your lenses.
 It contains a catalytic platinum disc that’s inserted into the contact lens case.
 What you do is just fill up each lens case with ordinary hydrogen peroxide.

-What the hydrogen peroxide does will help to clean your contact lens overnight.
+What the hydrogen peroxide does is help to clean your contact lenses overnight.
 The little bubbles that form on the lens are washed away, but there is one more critical point to this method.

 The catalytic platinum disc helps to neutralize the hydrogen peroxide within 5 hours.
 It helps turn the hydrogen peroxide into a neutralized liquid.
 In the morning, the contact lens is safe to put back into your eye again.